operator-framework/operator-sdk/website/content/en/docs/olm-integration/user-guide.md

 ```

 **Note:**
-By default the latest version of OLM is installed.
-However, the version of OLM can be specified in all the [olm subcommands][cli-olm] using the `--version` flag.
-This allows users to specify the version of OLM to install, uninstall or fetch its current status in the cluster.
+By default, `olm status` and `olm uninstall` auto-detect the OLM version installed in your cluster.
+This can fail if the installation is broken in some way, so the version of OLM can be overridden using the `--version` flag provided with these commands.

 ## Creating a bundle